zimkaa/.dotfiles/README.md

 cd .dotfiles
 ```

-then use GNU stow to create symlinks
+Then use GNU stow to create symlinks

 ```sh
 stow .